jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ```

 ## Internal State
 Flyweight has the same internal state concerns that Singleton does.
+The more formal terms for state are:
+* ___Intrinsic state___ which is an object’s state that can be shared across many instances
+* ___Extrinsic state___ which is context-specific, per-instance data passed in from outside

+As I described in [Singleton Internal State](https://jhumelsine.github.io/2025/10/31/singleton.html#internal-state), we want to make sure that we take advantage of shared intrinsic state without allowing specific extrinsic state to slip within the intrinsic state realm.

-It can also leverage the same wrapper solution, which I described in [Singleton State Injection](https://jhumelsine.github.io/2025/10/31/singleton.html#state-injection); therefore, I won't repeat it here, but I will feature it in the [DVR Use Case](#dvr-use-case).
+Flyweight can also leverage the same wrapper [Singleton State Injection](https://jhumelsine.github.io/2025/10/31/singleton.html#state-injection) solution; therefore, I won't repeat it here, but I will feature it in the [DVR Use Case](#dvr-use-case).

 # DVR Use Case
 I'll return to the [DVR Example](#dvr-example) to demonstrate a Flyweight design and implementation.
 This use case will be bare bones.
 I'll provide enough to demonstrate: